Developing Character Strengths: A Vital Goal of Education – Part 1

 - Transcendence: Appreciation of Beauty and Excellence, Gratitude, Hope, Humor, Religiousness and Spirituality

 It’s important to note that this is one framework used to understand character strengths.
-Personally, I like the VIA Institute Model because it is backed by lots of empirical research.
-But every model has limitations and it’s best to consider them helpful guides.
+I like the VIA Institute Model because it is easy to understand and backed by lots of empirical research.
+Some scholars argue that these character strengths are not new, but an adjunct to what we have learned by studying personality theory for decades.
+Every model has limitations and it’s best to consider them helpful guides rather than bibles for living a full and happy life.

-The value of any kind of framework is in how it is understood and applied in the real world — in homes, classrooms, and out-of-school-time activities for children.
-It is that link from theory to practice that I hope to facilitate in this blog.
+The value of any kind of framework is in how it is understood and applied in the real world–in homes, classrooms, and out-of-school-time activities for children.
+That link from theory to practice is at the heart of our articles at Roots of Action.

-One of the best ways for parents, educators, and community leaders to better understand character strengths is by first examining our own.
-I did this and so can you.
-More than a million people worldwide have taken the online survey through the VIA Institute on Character.
+One of the best ways for parents, educators, and community leaders to better understand character strengths is by first examining your own.
+I did this and so can you!
+More than seven million people worldwide have taken the online survey through the VIA Institute on Character.

 The survey for adults takes 30-40 minutes and produces a free report of your top five strengths.
 There is also a survey designed for youth ages 11-17 that takes 40-50 minutes.
-If you want a detailed report of your 24 strengths, the fee is $40.
+If you want more detailed reports of your 24 character strengths, fees vary from $10-$40.

-My daughter, age 28, and I both took the survey last week.
+A few years ago, my daughter and I took the survey.
 I opted for the free version which listed my top five strengths and what they mean.
 Mine were:

 - Appreciation of beauty and excellence – You notice and appreciate beauty, excellence, and/or skilled performance in all domains of life, from nature to art to mathematics to science to everyday experience.